demlabs/demlabs.github.io/pages/offerings.md

 ### Career Punch
 **Syllabus:**

-> Writing CV, CV Hacks, Information presentation, Industry and academia
+> CV Hacks, Industrial and academic CV, resume and CV

-### Final Lines
+## Final Lines

-Try it to feel it.
 A demo presentation is available here.